Job Demand & Salary for Electrical & Electronic (E&E) Engineers in Malaysia

 Malaysia’s world-class electronics industry is the top sectorial employer and exporter within the manufacturing sector.
 The E&E industry is also Malaysia’s most liberalised sector.
 The electrical and electronics (E&E) industry produces and sells electronic equipment for industries and electronics products for consumers such as televisions, mobile devices and printed circuit boards.
 The industry includes telecommunications, electronic components, appliances, industrial electronics and consumer electronics.
 Electronics companies may produce electrical equipment, manufacture electrical components and sell items at retail to make their products available for consumers.

-Malaysian students wanting to pursue a career in engineering should consider taking up electrical & electronic engineering due to its immense contribution to Malaysia’s economy and future growth, long-standing history with lots of SME’s, large local companies (LLCs) and multinational corporations (MNCs) offering lots of job opportunities.
+The development of high value and high growth industries in Malaysia will increase demand for skilled manpower, which then leads to better wages and compensation for Malaysian employees.
+Therefore, students wanting to pursue a career in engineering should consider taking up electrical & electronic engineering due to its immense contribution to Malaysia’s economy and future growth, long-standing history with lots of SME’s, large local companies (LLCs) and multinational corporations (MNCs) offering lots of job opportunities.

 You might also be interested to read these: